HeroBlackInk/ultimate-todoist-sync-for-obsidian/README.md

 You can see the current file's default project in the status bar at the bottom right corner.
 <img src="/attachment/statusBar.png" width="500">

-### Syncing Tasks

-For the automatic synchronization function that has been completed, the plugin will automatically detect it in edit mode.
-However, some plugins, such as Kanban, may modify the view and cause automatic synchronization to fail, requiring manual clicking of the Sync Button.

 ## Disclaimer